The RGSSA Library contains over 25,000 volumes and is one of the most significant collections of rare geographical books and manuscripts in Australia.

 The library is staffed by volunteer librarians and library technicians.;

-Committee: Andrew Durham (Chair), Frances Dudley (maps), Geoff Lemmey, Barbara Levings (relics), Rosemary Hocking (cataloguing), Roger Irvine (maps), Rod Shearing, Phyl Twigg (librarian), Nona Verco (librarian), Gail Ward (cataloguing), and Sandra Thompson (blog and remote cataloguing).
+Committee: Andrew Durham (Chair), Joyce Garlick, Geoff Lemmey, Barbara Levings (relics), Rosemary Hocking (cataloguing), Roger Irvine (maps), Rod Shearing, Phyl Twigg (librarian), Nona Verco (librarian), Gail Ward (cataloguing), and Sandra Thompson (blog and remote cataloguing).

-Other Staffing: John Sloan (librarian), Janet Grant (librarian), Carol and Steve Delve assisting project officer redesign issues, Joyce Garlick (librarian), Alison Bullock (librarian), Carol Grantham (librarian), Kate Buckley, and Andrew Young.
+Other Staffing: John Sloan (librarian), Janet Grant (librarian), Carol and Steve Delve assisting project officer redesign issues, Joyce Garlick (librarian), Alison Bullock (librarian), Carol Grantham (librarian), and Kate Buckley.

 Tuesday to Friday 10 am to 1 pm.